When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Who Is Veronica In the Bible?

-Although the Catholic and Anglican tradition of Stations of the Cross incorporates the legend of Saint Veronica into the sixth station, no one named Veronica appears in the Bible (9).
+Although the Catholic and Anglican tradition of Stations of the Cross incorporates the legend of Saint Veronica into the sixth station, no one named Veronica appears in the Bible (4).
+However, a variation on the name Veronica does feature: Bernice (Berenice) is the sister of King Agrippa and appears at the trial of Paul the Apostle in Acts 25:1-3.

 Is Vera Short For Veronica?

-Vera is a name in its own right.
-Because it shares linguistic and phonetic similarities with Veronica, it can be used as a nickname, though this is uncommon.
+Vera is a name in its own right, meaning “Faith” (Russian) or “Truth” (Latin).
+However, because it shares linguistic and phonetic similarities with Veronica, it is an excellent and stylish nickname choice, even though it is distinct historically.

 Feedback: Was This Article Helpful?